How to get the right money-making ad targeting from Audience Insights

 When you don’t have a ton of information about your target audience, the easiest place to start with is their age and gender.

 Start by typing in the interest you want to do research on in the “interest field” on the left hand side.
-For this example, I’ll type in “baseball” and the audience that I want to do research on is US so I’ll choose “All United States”.
+For this example, I’ll type in “baseball” and the audience I want to research on is US, so I’ll choose “All United States”.

 We will see what comes up.